uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 int my_image_height = my_image_desc.Height;
 ```

-Now that we have an DirectX9 texture and its dimensions, we can add in our main loop:
+Now that we have an DirectX9 texture and its dimensions, we can display it in our main loop:
 ```
 ImGui::Begin("Test");
 ImGui::Text("pointer = %p", my_image_texture);